A factory in the Fiemme valley is asking luthiers and the public to buy IOUs so it can quadruple its processing capacity before the wood deteriorates

 Storms in northern Italy in October last year flattened large portions of Alpine forest, with winds of up to 110mph uprooting over 1.5 million trees, including in Paneveggio national park in the Fiemme valley where Stradivari is thought to have selected spruce for the tops of his instruments.

 The forests, where conditions favour the growth of spruce with a very tight and straight grain, still provide a great deal of tonewood for the manufacture of violins, guitars and piano soundboards.
 The nutrient-poor soil and cold winters promote a very slow growth, and trees suitable for tonewood tend to be 150-250 years old.
-Only around three per thousand exhibits the right characteristics, but even so the storms took down more than four times the annual needs of the tonewood industry.
+Only around three per thousand exhibit the right characteristics, but even so the storms took down more than four times the annual needs of the tonewood industry.

 As The Strad reported in December, the local tonewood factory Ciresa took an innovative approach to grappling with the oversupply of felled trees which will begin to deteriorate if they remain on the forest floor at the mercy of insects and moulds as warmed weather sets in.